-This press release contains forward-looking statements, including, without limitation, statements related to: Exelixis' expectation that data from the cabozantinib cohort of the CheckMate 040 trial will be presented at the 2020 ASCO GI; the potential for cabozantinib in combination with immunotherapy to offer a powerful and attractive new approach in the treatment of advanced HCC; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
+This press release contains forward-looking statements, including, without limitation, statements related to: the potential for Takeda, as part of its continuing collaboration with Exelixis, to bring CABOMETYX to patients in need of new therapies; the anticipated timing for receipt of a \$10 million milestone payment from Takeda for Takeda's submission of an application to the Japanese MHLW for Manufacturing and Marketing Approval of CABOMETYX as a treatment for patients in Japan with unresectable HCC who progressed after prior systemic therapy; Exelixis' eligibility for future development, regulatory and first-sale milestone payments, plus sales revenue milestones and royalties on net sales under its collaboration with Takeda; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
 Any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements and are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the availability of data at the referenced times; risks and uncertainties related to regulatory review and approval processes and Exelixis' compliance with applicable legal and regulatory requirements; the potential failure of the combination of cabozantinib and nivolumab with or without ipilimumab to demonstrate safety and/or efficacy in future trials; uncertainties inherent in the product development process; the costs of conducting clinical trials, including the ability or willingness of Exelixis' collaboration partners to invest in the resources necessary to complete the trials; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; Exelixis' ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its development programs discussed under the caption "Risk Factors" in Exelixis' Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on October 30, 2019, and in Exelixis' future filings with the SEC.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: risks and uncertainties related to regulatory review and approval processes, including that the Japanese MHLW may not approve CABOMETYX as a treatment for patients with unresectable HCC who progressed after prior systemic therapy; unexpected concerns that may arise as a result of the occurrence of adverse safety events or additional data analyses of clinical trials evaluating cabozantinib; Exelixis' dependence on its relationships with its collaboration partners, including their pursuit of regulatory approvals for cabozantinib in new indications; Exelixis' ability to protect its intellectual property rights; market competition; changes in economic and business conditions; and other factors affecting the ability of Exelixis and its partners to obtain regulatory approval for cabozantinib in new indications discussed under the caption "Risk Factors" in Exelixis' Annual Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on October 30, 2019, and in Exelixis' future filings with the SEC.
 All forward-looking statements in this press release are based on information available to Exelixis as of the date of this press release, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein.